wandora-team/wandora/README.md

 Wandora was originally developed with the [Netbeans IDE](https://netbeans.apache.org/).
-Since October 2018 we have started developing Wandora with Eclipse, preferably Eclipse IDE for Java Developers version 4.9.0.
+Since October 2018 we have started developing Wandora with Eclipse, preferably Eclipse IDE for Java Developers version 4.27.0.
 Eclipse development has changed the library retrieval and build process.
-Since October 2018 Wandora's Git repository doesn't contain jar libraries any more in the lib directory.
-To retrieve all required jar libraries, the developer should run ant task retrieve in the build.xml.
-After retrieval the Eclipse user should refresh package explorer view, and the developer is ready to build Wandora with the build task in the build.xml.

-Build task creates Wandora's binary distribution package in to the dist directory.
-To run Wandora application enter folder dist/bin and execute startup script Wandora.bat or Wandora.sh.
+Wandora uses Gradle for dependency management and building application packages.

-To compile and run Wandora, a Java JDK 8 or later is required.
+To compile and run Wandora, a Java JDK 17 or later is required.

 Developers interested in Wandora project should note that our long term plans include using Eclipse as a primary development tool.